fsainas/contracts-verification-benchmark/contracts/simple_transfer/README.md

           is increased by `amount` ETH.
 - **p4**: a transaction `withdraw(amount)` is not reverted whenever `amount` does not exceed the contract balance.
+- **p5**: any user at any time can obtain the full balance of the contract.

 ## Versions